Neonatal Intensive Care

 Level III Neonatal Care Close to Home

 Keep your baby as close to home as possible so you can spend more time together and less time on the road.
 Trust Alamance Regional Medical Center to care for babies as young as 30 weeks and as small as 2.2 pounds.
-Turn to Women’s Hospital for advanced care of babies as young as 23 weeks and weighing less than a pound.
+Turn to the Cone Health Women's & Children's Center at Moses Cone for advanced care of babies as young as 23 weeks and weighing less than a pound.

 Rest assured, your Cone Health neonatal care team has the expertise and technology to quickly stabilize and support ill and premature newborns.
-If your baby needs a higher level of continuing care, take advantage of specialized services at Women’s Hospital, including:
+If your baby needs a higher level of continuing care, take advantage of specialized services, including:

 - High-frequency oscillation ventilation – Helps newborns with delicate lungs breathe